kennolot/CTF-pi/0.learn_linux/ctfpi0_4/README.md

-### CTFPI Docker compose
+## CTF-pi - Docker compose - Difficulty: ★☆☆☆☆

-## Scenario
+### Scenario

 Running a container usually takes multiple commands to type in, usually one for building and other for running.
 Also when it comes to setting up multiple containers then there's more manual work involved by specifying ports, volumes etc.

-Docker compose should automatically be installed with Docker and it shines when it comes to scalability, but for CTFPI it also reduces the need for running multiple commands.
+Docker compose should automatically be installed with Docker and it really shines when it comes to scalability, but for CTF-pi it also reduces the need for running multiple commands or specifying too many options.

-## Prerequisites
+### Prerequisites

-Cloned the CTF-pi repository.
+Your Raspberry Pi has remote connection set up via Raspberry Pi Connect or VNC.

-Are inside the `ctfpi0_4` directory.
+Have cloned this `CTF-pi` repository and are inside the `ctfpi0_4` directory.

 `docker compose version` command works, if not: https://docs.docker.com/compose/install/

 ### Objective

-Do this task on Linux terminal: either remote connection on Raspi or your personal machine.
+Do this task on Linux terminal: remote connection on Raspberry Pi.

-Read what's inside Dockerfile and compose.yaml & script.sh
+Read what's inside `Dockerfile` and `compose.yaml` and `script.sh`

 Find a way to run docker compose and find the flag.

-## Steps to complete
+### Steps to complete

 ```
 docker compose up --build